rodrigotamura/go-stack-2019/module03/react_native_project/README.md

 So, we have a component called **FlatList**.
 See implementation in [Main Component](./src/pages/Main/index.js).

+# Loading and disable

+Let's implement a loading inside submit button and disabling and changing the input text.
+Check out in [Main Component](./src/pages/Main/index.js).

+We going to implement `ActivityIndicator` from `react-native` that will show the default loading of iOS or Android.

 # Issues

 If you are a Ubuntu user, and when you are trying to test your RN code and return this error: